Top

 The easiest way to achieve this is with an inverter charger (not just an inverter) – not only does it allows you to convert the DC power stored in your lithium batteries into AC power (which is the type of power most household appliances and gadgets use), when you’re connected to shore power, an inverter charger allows your batteries to be recharged safely and efficiently.

-Remember: you can’t do this with an inverter and shore power input alone as this will only supply power to your electrical system while it is connected, without actually recharging your batteries.
+Remember, you can’t do this with an inverter and shore power input alone as this will only supply power to your electrical system while it is connected, without actually recharging your batteries.

 Pros